 - Inform our readership about key research findings and address the implications of the research for the policy community.

 - Provide accounts of work undertaken by policy makers and practitioners that furthers policy knowledge and/or contributes to current debates around policy and practice.

 - Open up debate about the potential future direction of social policy, offering something new and thought-provoking in relation to a ‘burning issue’.
 These ‘think pieces’ do not need to be based on original fieldwork or research.

 - Book review: Book reviews are short articles that provide reflection and opinion on recently published scholarly books.
 They can take two forms: standard book reviews or review articles.
 Standard book reviews (1000 words in length) cover a single publication.
-Review articles (2000 – 3000 words) examine two or more publications, and are designed to allow authors greater scope to place their comments within wider academic and policy debates.
+Review articles (2000 – 3000 words – excluding any list of references) examine two or more publications, and are designed to allow authors greater scope to place their comments within wider academic and policy debates.

 - Featured graphic article: This consists of a main graphic and brief accompanying article.
 The graphic could range from a chart to a map or any other type of graphic, providing it communicates key themes to the reader in an accessible and informative way.
 We would invite submissions from not only the academic profession but also the wider data visualisation community, proving the subject matter is relevant to our readership.
 Accompanying the graphic should be a short article of no more than 750 words (not including notes and citations).
 This article should include:

 - What the graphic is showing the reader and why it matters and some of the key visual points of interest.

 - A quick summary of the process the author went through in producing the graphic including some of their design choices.

 - A brief description of how the graphic was made, including technical information and what software was included.
 Authors may wish to include some of this information in their article notes.